Corrective rape: Contributing factors and motivations

 Corrective rape is a hate crime.
 A 2000 study suggested an atmosphere supportive of hate crimes against gay men and lesbians, reactions to hate crimes by the broader community, and responses by police and justice systems contribute to corrective rape.

-Some people believe corrective rape can "fix" people who do not conform to gender norms or who are not heterosexual.
+Often corrective rape is framed as something that can "fix" people who do not conform to gender norms or who are not heterosexual.
 ActionAid reports that survivors remember being told that they were being taught a lesson.
 Some perpetrators of the hate crime are impelled by a sense of misogyny and chauvinism.
 Personal experiences have included female victims being told they were "being shown what they were missing" while male victims have related gang rape accounts "where the objective was to make the experience of being sexually receptive so violent and frightening that the victim would fear potential homosexual experiences afterward".

 Some sources argue that many cases of corrective rape are caused by drawing moral conclusions from the nature–nurture debate.
 Despite the scientific community concluding that sexual orientation is the result of biology and environment, many people do not believe that homosexuality (or other forms of non-heterosexuality) has a genetic basis and instead believe it is only the result of one's environment.
 Because of this, some of these people believe sexual orientation can be changed or, as they see it, corrected.

 Intersectionality

 Intersectionality is intersecting social identities and related systems of oppression, domination, or discrimination.
-In South Africa, black lesbians may face homophobia, sexism, racism, and classism.
-Research in 2008 by Triangle Project, an LGBTQI rights group, revealed that black lesbians were twice as afraid of sexual assault as white lesbians.
+In South Africa, Black lesbians may face homophobia, sexism, racism, and classism.
+Research in 2008 by Triangle Project, an LGBTQI rights group, revealed that Black lesbians were twice as afraid of sexual assault than white lesbians.
 Taking into account race and sexuality together is essential when examining corrective rape, as both subjects cross into each other and influence each other heavily.

 Intersectionality plays a major role in corrective rape cases.
 Sexuality and gender especially, define the social and political rank of victims.
 Many are ostracized, and other abusive measures are taken in order to "cure" individuals of their sexuality.
-According to Sarah Doan-Minh, corrective rape is a type of "systemic, group-based violence," which is deeply tied to traditional gender and sexual norms, rather than simply being the result of interpersonal dynamics.
+According to Sarah Doan-Minh, corrective rape is a type of "systemic, group-based violence", which is deeply tied to traditional gender and sexual norms, rather than simply being the result of interpersonal dynamics.